Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Stiction due to discontinuous Coulomb friction

 The indicated vector field is unambiguous due to the integral control action (cf. the sliding-mode dynamics \eqref{eq:21}).
-This means that after reaching $S_{0}^s$ at $t_{s}$, any trajectory will leave it at $t_{c}$ having hit the boundary of $S_{0}$.
-Denoting the point of reaching $S_{0}$ by $x(t_{s}) \equiv (x^{s}_{1}, x^{s}_{2}, 0)$, one can calculate the new point of leaving $S_{0}^s$ as
+It means that after reaching $S_{0}^s$ at $t_{s}$, any trajectory will leave it at $t_{c}$ once it hits the boundary of $S_{0}$.
+Denoting the point of reaching $S_{0}^s$ by $x(t_{s}) \equiv (x^{s}_{1}, x^{s}_{2}, 0)$, one can calculate the new point of leaving $S_{0}^s$ as

 Correspondingly, from \eqref{eq:22} and \eqref{eq:24} one obtains the time of leaving $S_{0}^s$ as